eugenebang/CSG2A/README.md

 cd CSG2A/
 ```

-To install the appropriate environment for DREAMwalk, you should install [conda](https://docs.conda.io/en/latest/) package manager.
+To install the appropriate environment for $CSG^2A" network, you should install [conda](https://docs.conda.io/en/latest/) package manager.

 After installing `conda` and placing the `conda` executable in `PATH`, the following command will create `conda` environment named `csg2a`.
 It will take up to 10 minutes to setup the environment, but may vary upon the Internet connection and package cache states.
 ```